Home ยป Topics ยป Garden

 Deadheading

-• Remove spent flowers to encourage more blooms and keep plants tidy.
+• Remove spent flowers regularly to encourage new blooms and keep plants looking tidy.

 A large, decorative stone planter brimming with green grass-like plants, vibrant pink flowers, and small yellow blooms.
 The planter sits on a tiled pathway next to a garden bed, with lush greenery and trees in the background.
 A tall wooden sculpture is nearby.